simonsan/streamers-directory/README.md

 # streamers-directory
-A categorised directory of streamers on Twitch
+A categorised directory of streamers on different streaming platforms